AMReX-Codes/amrex/Docs/sphinx_tutorials/source/ForkJoin_Tutorial.rst

 There are member functions of the ``ForkJoin`` object to set each of these behaviors.
 Both of these calls may be omitted to accept default values.
+Since the forked tasks run in parallel, their output to stdout is interleaved and may be difficult to read.
+By specifying a task output directory, the output from each task is written to its own file (in addition to stdout).

 3. Register three MultiFab data structures:
 The ``ForkJoin`` object needs to know what data will be utilized within the